Nino2357/Crous_apartments_API_and_Android_Application/android/README.md

 For each accommodation, you will find its name, id and zone.

 ### images
-Most apartments don't have a corresponding image , so a default image is used instead.
+Most apartments don't have a corresponding image , so a default image is used instead for these apartments.